 Student Juried Exhibition

-All students are invited to submit work to the annual Student Juried Exhibition including drawing, painting, photography, color theory, two and three dimensional design, graphic design, ceramics and sculpture, performance, video, installation, sound work, and any combination thereof.
-All entries are original works of the student and have been completed in the last year.
-Awards will be announced during the opening reception.
+All Fine Arts students are invited to submit work to the annual Juried Student Exhibition including drawing, painting, printmaking, photography, graphic design, ceramics, sculpture, and any combination thereof.
+All entries must be original works and have been completed in the last year.
+Works will be exhibited in the Ralph Arnold Gallery.

 - Selection Process: This exhibition will be juried from uploaded images.
 Students may enter up to three works for consideration, and a separate form should be filled out for each piece of work.
 Late submissions will not be considered.